A Practical Adaptive Subgame Perfect Gradient Method: Computational Benchmarks

 We investigate the performance of three versions of our subgame perfect methods.
 First, we consider the full method, ASPGM (\cref{Alg:ASPGM}), including adaptive restarting and preconditioning both with fixed memory sizes of $k=t=1$ (\texttt{ASPGM-1-1}) and $k=t=5$ (\texttt{ASPGM-5-5}).
 Additionally, we consider the core method BSPGM (\cref{Alg:BaseAlg}), with memory $k=7$ (\texttt{BSPGM-7}), which does not implement any adaptive restart or preconditioning.

 At the end of our section, we compare in \cref{Fig:MemComparison} the performance of ASPGM with different memory sizes.
 As expected, we see diminishing returns as the memory size increases.
 This is consistent with many memory-based methods including SPGM and L-BFGS.
 These results justify our use of \texttt{ASPGM-5-5} as our default method.
-Even at small memory, we see performance is generally maintained, motivating our inclusion of \texttt{ASPGM-1-1} in our results as a very low-memory alternative.
+At memory size 1, the subproblem \eqref{Eqn:SOCP} can be solved explicitly, eliminating the need for an SOCP solve.
+This enabled us to provide a stand-alone implementation of \texttt{ASPGM-1-1} in our repository above, with no dependencies on external solvers.
+Our results show that even with very low memory, \texttt{ASPGM-1-1} generally maintains performance, with wall-clock performance notably benefiting from the highly efficient explicit solve.